Main illustration: Liz Meyer

 I’ve organized this list using the six categories above.
-At the top of each category are the tools we use at Intercom, but I’ve included plenty of alternatives that might be just as good, or even better, for your needs.
-Browse the list, check out each tool, and see what sticks.
+At the top of each category are the tools we use at Intercom, but I’ve included plenty of alternatives that might be just as good, or even better, for your business’s needs.

 Customer relationship management (CRM) tools

 Your CRM is the center of your sales process.
 Choose one that facilitates a better workflow and integrates with the rest of your sales stack.
-This is the most important tool you’ll invest in, so carefully assess your needs and then choose the CRM that will grow with your organization.
+This is the most important tool you’ll invest in, so it may come as no surprise that the CRM category consists of 461 tools in the sales tech landscape, so carefully assess your needs and then choose the CRM that will grow with your organization.

 We use Salesforce because they are the industry leader among CRMs.
 The platform is easy to customize, accessible from almost anywhere, has a robust report engine and offers numerous integrations, including the ability to sync data from tools that don’t talk directly to one another.